QuantumCores/TenXEmpires/.ai/ui/01 - routing-and-modal-framework-implementation-plan.md

 # View Implementation Plan Routing and Modal Framework

+Reference: This plan (01 - routing-and-modal-framework-implementation-plan.md) is the authoritative source for route configuration, guards, and modal framework.
+All other UI plans in this folder reference it for shared behavior and implementation status.

 ## 1. Overview
 The Routing and Modal Framework provides application-wide navigation and modal behavior for the TenX Empires MVP.
 It defines public and authenticated routes, the `/game/current` guard that resolves to `/game/:id`, and a query-parameter-driven modal system (`?modal=...`) with Back/Forward support, ESC/backdrop close, and focus trapping.
 This framework underpins all views and modals so downstream screens remain simple and consistent.